Oma, Russia

 Oma (О́ма) is a settlement in Zapolyarny District, Nenets Autonomous Okrug, Russia.
 It had a population of 763 in 2010, a decrease from its population of 795 in 2002.

 Geography

-Oma is located about 305 km southwest of Naryan-Mar, on the eponymous River Oma.
+Oma is located about 305 km southwest of Naryan-Mar, on the eponymous Oma River.

 Transport

 From Oma, there is a flight to Naryan-Mar.

 Climate

 Oma has a subarctic climate (Dfc).